Frontier Village Foundation

-The Frontier Village Foundation is a ministry of the Mountain States Mennonite Conference.
+The Frontier Village Foundation is a ministry of the Mountain States Mennonite Conference that was founded in 1970.
 Our mission is to manage the foundation’s assets so that profits can be used to provide grants to churches and community-based organizations working to meet human need at a local level within the Rocky Mountain Region.

 - Food, Shelter and Clothing

 - Community Building

 - Adult Education and Life Skills Training